Contextual Robust State Estimation in Distribution Systems with Real-Time Unobservability and Scarce Data: METHODOLOGY

 Using generic notation, the relationship between the measurement vector $z \in \mathbb{R}^m$ and the state of the system $x \in \mathbb{R}^{n}$ is characterized as follows.

 where $h(\cdot):\mathbb{R}^{n} \rightarrow \mathbb{R}^{m}$ is the measurement function, which is constructed based on the power flow equations, the physical laws that govern the relationship between the measured magnitudes and the state variables.
 The term $e\in \mathbb{R}^{m}$ denotes the measurement error vector, whose components are typically assumed to follow normal distributions with zero mean and to be independent and uncorrelated with respect to the state variables \cite{abur2004}.
 Given the previous assumptions, the state estimation problem can be formulated as a WLS optimization problem \cite{abur2004}.
-This problem seeks to minimize the squared Euclidean norm of the weighted measurement errors:
+This problem seeks to minimize the weighted sum of squares of the residuals:

 where $\hat {x}$ is the estimated state vector that can be decomposed into voltage magnitude $\widehat{V}$ and angle $\hat{\theta}$, and the weight matrix $W=\text{diag}(\sigma^{-2}_1,\ldots,\sigma^{-2}_m)$ represents the user's confidence in the measured data.
 Here, $\sigma^2_m$ represents the error variance of the $m$-th measurement.
 Equation~\eqref{eq:wls_zero_inj} acts as a strong physical constraint at zero-injection nodes, condition that enhances the observability of distribution systems and must be fully leveraged \cite{liu_data_2025}.
-For ease of notation, the solution of problem \eqref{eq:wls-se-euclidean} is denoted as $\hat{x}=\texttt{wls}(z)$.
-In the general case, problem \eqref{eq:wls-se-euclidean} results in a non-convex, constrained optimization problem, which has conventionally been solved using an iterative Newton-Raphson algorithm \cite{wang2019}.
-Alternatively, problem \eqref{eq:wls-se-euclidean} can also be directly solved using interior-point methods implemented in non-linear optimization solvers~\cite{caro2020state}.
+For ease of notation, the solution of problem \eqref{eq:wls-se} is denoted as $\hat{x}=\texttt{wls}(z)$.
+In the general case, problem \eqref{eq:wls-se} results in a non-convex, constrained optimization problem, which has conventionally been solved using an iterative Newton-Raphson algorithm \cite{wang2019}.
+Alternatively, problem \eqref{eq:wls-se} can also be directly solved using interior-point methods implemented in non-linear optimization solvers~\cite{caro2020state}.